nosas/blog/keras_tuner_tensorboard/article.md

     <figcaption>Highlighted trials with lower 50% validation values (0.75 -> 1.4)</figcaption>
 </figure>

-There aren't any obvious trends in the lower performing models, so let's wrap up our findings and move on.
+There aren't any obvious trends in the lower-performing models, so let's wrap up our findings and move on.

 #### Parallel coordinates view findings